UXPIN VS FIGMA

 No credit card required.

-UXPin is a design and prototyping solution chosen by the best.
+Design, prototyping and design systems solution chosen by the best.

-As an alternative to Figma, UXPin lets you speed up prototyping with native HTML inputs.
+As an alternative to InVision, UXPin lets you speed up prototyping with native HTML inputs.
 Use interactive text fields, checkboxes, and radio buttons and say goodbye to their static imitations.

 Design different versions of any element and animate between them.
 Update properties between states with just one click.
 In UXPin each element can have several states with a different set of properties and interactions.

 A living prototype works much better with conditional logic.
 If/else statements allow you to build a working prototype instead of countless artboards.
-UXPin allows for conditional statements to be included in the prototype in a streamlined way.
+UXPin lets you include conditional statements in your prototypes.

-Keep your designs in line with WCAG standards.
-View them as people with one of the eight different types of color blindness.
+Accessible design is a huge concept, and a hard one to master too.
+UXPin makes it easy to keep designs in line with WCAG standards and view them as those with one of the eight different types of color blindness.

 Co-design on the same file in real time.

-Multi-platform, works on Windows, Mac or in any web browser.
+Multi-platform, works on Windows, Mac or in the browser.

 Quickly build flows by connecting screens and adding transitions, overlays, and scrolling.